 There are 1000’s indices.
-Some are “active”, and some are “passive”.
+Some are diversified; some are not.
 Then there are index mutual funds and index ETFs.

-During this time, I migrated from individual stocks to a portfolio of total market index funds.
+Over the last eight years of investing, I moved from individual stocks to a portfolio of total market index funds.

-This decision has increased my returns and saved time that I now devote to this blog.
+This decision has increased my returns and saved time (that I now allocate to this blog).

 By the end of this post, I want you to walk away with everything you need to know about stock (equity) index funds.
 This way, you can make informed investing decisions.